-Uconnect 5 NAV With 12.3-inch Display Automatic Climate Controls on.
-Pressing the button again will cause the MAX A/C operation to exit.
+Uconnect 5 NAV With 12.3-inch Display Automatic Climate Controls mance.
+The MAX A/C indicator illuminates when MAX A/C is on.
+Performing this function again will cause the MAX A/C operation to switch into manual mode and the MAX A/C indicator will turn off.